HarshitaSing/Discovering_Python/README.md

 # Discovering_Python

-Will start by solving the basic python programs from Hackerrank.
+Will start by solving the basic python programs from Hackerrank + GFG.